He dressed in black, a Hamlet without a wicked uncle…. – Richard Ellmann

 This is a post in a series called Decoding Dedalus where I take a passage of Ulysses and break it down line by line.

-The passage below comes from “Proteus,” the second episode of Ulysses.
+The passage below comes from “Proteus,” the third episode of Ulysses.
 It appears on pages 41-42 in my copy (1990 Vintage International).
 We’ll be looking at the passage that begins “My Latin quarter hat.” and ends “…curled conquistadores.”